 Opening the door to a world of new possibilities for homeowners and businesses throughout the UK.

 Before committing to anything related to energy consumption or your finances (personal or commercial).

 It is important to understand the reasons for changing your approach to solar energy.

 After all, there is very little point in adopting the ideas if you don’t utilise the very best strategies.

-Here’s all you need to know about the use of solar panels for home and business properties in 2019, with a clear focus on the solar panel grid trade scheme.
+Here’s all you need to know about the use of solar panels, for home and business properties in 2019/2020.

 What Is The Solar Panel Grid Trade Scheme?

 The solar panel grid trade scheme is a new plan that replaces the outgoing post-Feed-in-Tariff strategy.